Seventy-third session of the United Nations General Assembly

 The Seventy-third session of the United Nations General Assembly was opened on 18 September 2018.
 The President of the United Nations General Assembly was from the GRULAC group.

 Organisation for the session

 President

 Ecuadorian Foreign Minister, María Fernanda Espinosa Garcés was elected as President of the General Assembly on 5 June 2018.

 Vice-Presidents

-There will be twenty-one Vice-Presidents for the 73rd Session.
-They will be:
+There were twenty-one vice-presidents for the 73rd Session.
+They were:

 The five permanent members of the Security Council: